 Ex-situ Conservation in India:

 Ex-situ conservation has been institutionalized by setting up botanic and zoological gardens and gene banks including National Bureau of Plant Genetic Resources (NBPGR) and National Bureau of Fish Genetic Resources (NBFGR).

+Indian National Gene Bank houses collections of indigenous germplasm, seeds, propagules, and carries out distribution and exchange of material.
+Central Zoo Authority oversees functioning of zoos, carries out breeding programmes and provides guidelines to zoos to monitor their activities.
 Total number of zoos, animal parks and aquaria is about 300, while there are 34 botanic gardens including National Botanical Garden in Noida, Uttar Pradesh (MoEF, 1998).
 A scheme ‘Assistance to Botanic Gardens’ provides one-time assistance to botanic gardens to strengthen and institute measures for conservation of threatened and endangered species.
 Conservation of selected species includes captive breeding programmes.
 Crocodile breeding and management project was launched in 1976 to save fresh water crocodile, salt water crocodile and gharial.

 Crocodiles of these species are reared at 16 centres and sometimes released into wild.
 Eleven sanctuaries established specially for crocodile protection including National Chambal Sanctuary in Madhya Pradesh.